How we strarted helping & What you can do now!

 - We will set you up with the connection with a family and their Cellphone number.
 And you can send us the money via BankTransfer or pay your family direclty.

-- Many Balinese have smartphones, as it doubles up for having a computer, and they usually use LINE or WHATSAPP for their communications.
+- Many Balinese have smartphones, as it doubles up for having a computer, and they usually use WHATSAPP for their communications.
 So you can easily stay in touch with your SPONORED CHILD and FAMILY

 Live by Example “A CLEAN BONDALEM” or “BONDALEM BERSIH”